-If an out-of-plane magnetic field is applied, the situation changes.
-Because all samples have a large susceptibility, the magnetization of the NP will align with the external field and point out-of-plane as well.
+If an out-of-plane magnetic field is applied the situation changes.
+Since all samples have a large susceptibility the magnetization of the NP will align with the external field and point out-of-plane as well.
 Moreover, only part of the substrate is covered with magnetic cores, since either shell material or water is found in between the NPs even in the case of dense packing.
-In total, this results in field gradients and out-of-plane magnetic fields, which attract NPs from solution.
-If present, the magnetic particles further enhance field gradients present from the permanent magnet mounted above the silicon crystal (see the Supporting Information).
-Whenever a NP reaches the wetting layer, it gets stabilized above the particles in the first wetting layer to have a head to tail magnetic moment, as shown in Figure 7 (bottom right).
-As a result, we observe additional wetting layers for all three samples developing with time in an out-of-plane magnetic field.
-For longer times as well as larger magnetic fields the layering becomes more pronounced (see the Supporting Information), as the magnetic interaction has to overcome the steric and electrostatic repulsion between the NPs.
-Moreover, we do not see large effects of the NP concentration (see the Supporting Information), which is in line with the assumption that the NP get stuck once they are chemically anchored at the interface as well as with the fact that on long length scales the magnetic dipolar interaction dominates.
+In total this results in field gradients and out-of-plane magnetic fields, which attract NPs from solution.
+If present, the magnetic particles further enhance field gradient present from the permanent magnet mounted above the silicon crystal (see supporting information).
+Whenever a NP reaches the wetting layer it gets stabilized above the particles in the first wetting layer to have a head to tail magnetic moment, as shown in Fig. 7 (bottom right).
+As a result we observe additional wetting layers for all three samples developing with time in an out-of-plane magnetic field.
+For longer times as well as larger magnetic fields the layering becomes more pronounced (see supporting information), as the magnetic interaction has to overcome the steric and electrostatic repulsion between the NPs.
+Moreover, we do not see large effects of the NP concentration (see supporting information), which is in line with the assumption that the NP get stuck once they are chemically anchored at the interface, as well as with the fact that on long length scales the magnetic dipolar interaction dominates.

-To highlight more details on the dependency of the assembly of the NP on their size and moment, Table 2 summarizes the wetting layers formed at the APTES substrate for different particles sizes and applied magnetic fields.
-The water content was calculated, along with whether a layer can be identified as close-packed, from a comparison of the SLD to the possible dense packing regions indicated in gray in the SLD profile figures in the Results section.
-At the upper limit of SLD all interstitial voids are filled by water, and the lower limit indicates only core material and ligands in the layer.
-Clearly and as expected from the discussions of the magnetic moment of the particles, more dense packed layers are formed for the particles of larger size since they have larger moments and a larger volume fraction of cores in dense layers.
-At the same time, a lower water content is found in the layers.
-Under the application of an out-of-plane field in all samples, additional layers assemble, and those already existing at zero field become more dense.
-This observation continues over at least 12 h, which is the longest time investigated in this study.
-After this time, for sample FF15 a third loose-packed layer is observed, which became close-packed for sample FF25.
-The presence of a third particle layer on-top of the wetting layer is a new observation that contrasts with results from our previous studies under in-plane magnetic field.
-19,20
+In order to highlight more details on the dependency of the assembly of the NP on their size and moment, table 2 summarizes the wetting layers formed at the APTES substrate for different particles sizes and applied magnetic fields.
+The water content was calculated, along with whether a layer can be identified as close-packed, from a comparison of the SLD to the possible dense packing regions indicated in grey in the SLD profile figures in the Result Section.
+At the upper limit of SLD all interstitial voids are filled by water and the lower limit indicates only core material and ligands in the layer.
+Clearly and as expected from the